elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 #### Combining both powers together

 Process of interpreting a program is an interaction between them.
 How it looks like?
-Here is an excerpt from an implementation (again full version is inside [afronski/sicp-in-examples](https://github.com/afronski/sicp-examples/blob/master/chapters/4/4.1.1/eval-apply.clj)):
+Here is an excerpt from an implementation (again full version is inside my repository - [afronski/sicp-in-examples](https://github.com/afronski/sicp-examples/blob/master/chapters/4/4.1.1/eval-apply.clj)):

 {% highlight clojure linenos %}
 (defn my-eval [exp env]